ehlymana/ECGAnalysis/README.md

 - **plot_signals.py** - Allows plotting of single signals from each database and then plotting both signals on the same plot.

-- **xqrs_analysis.py** - Computes the overall average QRS widths from all database samples and calculates the difference between the database.
+- **xqrs_analysis.py** - Computes the overall average QRS widths from all database samples and calculates the difference between the databases.

 2019. © Krupalija Ehlimana